codefresh-io/docs.codefresh.io/_docs/pipelines/variables.md

 #### `cf_export` syntax

 `cf_export` has the same syntax as the [bash export command](https://www.gnu.org/software/bash/manual/html_node/Environment.html){:target="\_blank"}.
-This means that when you use `cf_export`, you **don't** need any dollar signs for the variable that is created/assigned.
+This means that when you use `cf_export`, you **don't** need to add dollar signs for the variable that is created/assigned.

 ```
 cf_export $MY_VAR # Don't do this